rdias66/trocasBateriasRA_GA_v1/README.md

 Obrigado!

 _______________________________________________________________________________________________________________________________________________________________________

-Project developed for the automation of the process of battery replacements on necessary equipments listed in a .xlsx file(works as the data base).
-First with transform the sheet to an json array, then the dates are handled, the rule of business is applied and the email is formatted and sent to the responsable with all of the necessary information, including pending(expired) replacements and invalid data.
-For the email feature, the code needs a file created locally on the service folder called local_email_data.js , with the following format:
+1- npm install
+2-local_email_data.js local
 {
   email: 'user email',
   pass: 'user password'
 }
+3- xlsx paths need to be setted
+Project developed for the automation of the process of battery replacements on necessary equipments listed in a .xlsx file(works as the data base).
+First with transform the sheet to an json array, then the dates are handled, the rule of business is applied and the email is formatted and sent to the responsable with all of the necessary information, including pending(expired) replacements and invalid data.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 General planning and incoming updates: